dockserver/dockserver/wiki/docs/apps/system/mount.md

 - `plain`: if using a manually created `drive.csv`, set `HASHPASSWORD` to `plain`.
 - `hashed`: if using `drive.csv`created by the mount docker, set `HASHPASSWORD` to `hashed`.

+You have 2 options for this value `HASHPASSWORD`.

+1. `hashed` this tells uploader that you have the envrypted password in your `drive.csv`.

+2.  `plain` this tells the uploader that you have the plain password in your `drive.csv`.

+You can leave the value as it is if you dont use Multi Drive uploading.

 #### MERGERFS ADDITIONAL FOLDER
 |Setting          |Default         |Description|
 |-----------------|----------------|-----------|